Project Updates

 City staff developed a project design governance model that includes city leadership and staff as well as external input as follows:

-• The Maple Grove City Council adopted an ordinance imposing the half-cent local option sales tax in December 2022 and notified the Minnesota Department of Revenue.
+• The Maple Grove City Council adopted an ordinance imposing the half-percent (0.5%) local sales tax in December 2022 and notified the Minnesota Department of Revenue.

-In January 2023, the Department of Revenue published the notice that the local option sales tax for Maple Grove would go into effect on April 1, 2023.
+In January 2023, the Department of Revenue published the notice that the local half-percent (0.5%) sales tax for Maple Grove would go into effect on April 1, 2023.

 The city moved forward with design work.